 Shipwrecks, sunken cargoes, coastal ports: all contribute to our understanding of the maritime world of the past, not least that of the Mediterranean Sea.
 This course will explore the Mediterranean’s ancient seafaring heritage over time, in particular by studying ancient ships and harbors as remarkable examples of social and technological innovation and enterprise.
 The methodological challenges faced by archaeologists working on underwater and coastal 'sites' will also be examined.
 Enrollment limited to 50.

 ARCH 0680.
 Water, Culture and Power.

 Water is the source of life.
 In the midst of global climate change, environmental crises over water resources, and increasingly ubiquitous political debates over water, we are beginning to recognize humans' complete dependence on water.
-This course investigates our long-term attachment and engagement with water using archaeology, environmental history, and visual, literary and historical sources.
-From sacred spaces around springs to ancient cities by the sea, we will explore the cultural and political aspects of water beginning with the Last Ice Age and ending with late antiquity.
-Enrollment limited to 50 undergraduates.
+This course investigates our long-term attachment and engagement with water from the point of view of archaeological, environmental, visual, literary, and historical sources.
+From flowing rivers to churning seas and from aqueducts to public fountains, we will explore the cultural and environmental aspects of water in the Near East, Mediterranean, and Europe beginning with the Last Ice Age and ending in the modern day.

 ARCH 0717.
 Architecture of the House Through Space and Time (HIAA 0081).

 ARCH 0720.
 Pilgrimage and Travel in the Ancient World.